OpenNebula/docs/source/release_notes/release_notes/compatibility.rst

 The scheduler now considers secondary groups to schedule VMs for both hosts and datastores (see `feature #4156 <http://dev.opennebula.org/issues/4156>`_).
-This feature enable users to effictevly use multiple VDCs.
+This feature enable users to effectively use multiple VDCs.
 This may **only** affect to installation using multiple groups per user.

 Disk Templates
 --------------------------------------------------------------------------------

-Any attribute defined explicitely in the ``DISK`` section of a Template or of a Virtual Machine template, will **not** be overriden by the same attribute defined in the Image template or in the Datastore template, even if the attribute is marked as ``INHERIT`` in ``oned.conf``.
-The precedency of the attributes is evaluated in this order (most important to least important):
+Any attribute defined explicitly in the ``DISK`` section of a Template or of a Virtual Machine template, will **not** be overridden by the same attribute defined in the Image template or in the Datastore template, even if the attribute is marked as ``INHERIT`` in ``oned.conf``.
+The precedence of the attributes is evaluated in this order (most important to least important):

 - ``DISK`` section of the Template
 - Image template